 You may turn in documents via email, fax, mail, or drop-off.
 There are computers available for use at our office.
 Feel free to contact us with any questions, or if you have trouble locating your documents.

 Oregon Homeownership Stabilization Initiative (OHSI)

-Mortgage Payment Assistance through OHSI is no longer available.
-Hacienda CDC processes documents for remaining participants.
+Mortgage Payment Assistance through OHSI is now available.
 For questions and payment information, contact OHSI.

 how to avoid foreclosure scams

 If someone asks you to pay a fee up front to modify your mortgage, or promises to help you negotiate with your lender to lower your home loan payments or save your house, stop!

 Scammers use public records to target people who are in the foreclosure process.
 They also target limited English speakers and senior citizens.
 Beware!

 - Make themselves look like an official agency

 - Guarantee or promise positive results

 - Set up fictitious websites and toll-free numbers that look official